LukeJC3/TheHunter-COTW-settings-files/README.md

 Some bin files in TheHunter COTW are already actually ADF files, which I'm pretty sure I can not re-create in this way, so I am only remaking the RTPC bin files

+## How is this different than using existing tools?
+At the end of the day it's your preference that decides what you want to use.
+For me it's nice having the same workflow that I'm used to from the Just Cause games.
+Having the files unpacked in this way also lets you add and remove information, which is not possible in hex

 ## Ok but how can I use these files?
 Simply download all the XMLs.
 Also get the most recent [Just Cause 3 tools collection](https://drive.google.com/file/d/13Iijzxg2wUUh9w-OqzomlaN5XGixLp7x/view?usp=drive_link) and extract it